-Figure 3: Coverage (smallest served region) as a function of price set by the regulator The figures highlight the non-monotonous relation between the regulated price and penetration: Penetration initially increases with decreasing prices.
+The figures highlight the non-monotonous relation between the regulated price and penetration: Penetration initially increases with decreasing prices.
 However, as the price cap becomes very low, penetration eventually decreases.
 The reason for this pattern is twofold: First, the price decrease increases demand in covered regions.
-Second, lower prices lead to lower investments by the incumbent, as a result coverage and the number of potential consumers decreases.
+Second, lower prices lead to lower investments by the incumbent, i.e. a lower coverage.
+As a result the number of potential consumers decreases.
 Note that both the non-monotonicity result and the investment result do not depend on the specific example.
 They only require that lower prices (below the monopoly price) lead to lower profits and that profits are lower in smaller markets.

-The above results highlight a rather fundamental trade-off from the viewpoint of the regulator: If only the price is available as an instrument, higher penetration comes inevitably at the expense of low(er) coverage (as long as one is to the right of the maximum in Figure 2).
-Germany appears to be a particularly good example for this tradeoff: The number of broadband retail lines increased from about 10 to about 20 million lines from the end of 2005 to the end of 2007, an increase in penetration from below 10 broadband lines per 100 population to almost 24 lines.
-At the same time coverage in rural regions stagnated at below 60% of all households in rural regions, so that the report "Broadband coverage in Europe" finds that "the gap between coverage in rural areas and national average is particularly significant in Slovakia, Italy, Latvia and Germany".
-Due to different conditions regarding topography and population densities, simple comparisons of rates e.g. for the unbundled local loop across countries do not appear to be very meaningful.
-What is interesting is that rural coverage increased in Austria from a value of close to 60% to almost 80%, whereas penetration rose only from slightly above 10 broadband lines per 100 population to 19 lines.
-In Austria broadband wholesale access is regulated on a retail-minus basis whereas regulation in Germany is cost-oriented.
+The above results highlight a rather fundamental trade-off from the viewpoint of the regulator in the case of a single infrastructure: If the only available regulatory instrument is price, higher penetration comes inevitably at the expense of low (er) coverage (as long as one is to the right of the maximum in Fig. 3).
+The development in Germany appears to be a particularly good example for this tradeoff: The number of broadband retail lines increased from about 10 to about 20 million lines from the end of 2005 to the end of 2007, an increase in penetration from below 10 broadband lines per 100 population to almost 24 lines.
+At the same time coverage in rural regions stagnated at below 60% of all households in rural regions, so that the report "Broadband coverage in Europe" finds that "the gap between coverage in rural areas and national average is particularly significant in Slovakia, Italy, Latvia and Germany".10 Due to different conditions regarding topography and population densities, simple comparisons of rates e.g. for the unbundled local loop across countries do not appear to be very meaningful.
+What is interesting is that rural coverage increased in Austria from a value of close to 60% to almost 80%, whereas penetration rose only from slightly above 10 broadband lines per 100 population to 19 lines.11 In Austria broadband wholesale access is regulated on a retail-minus basis whereas regulation in Germany is cost-oriented.